 Entertainment and Internet attorney, and member of Isaacman, Kaufman & Painter, a firm ranked in the first tier nationally by U.S News and World Report in the areas of Media and First Amendment Law.
 Mr. Zucker has over 25 years experience representing clients in all aspects of the entertainment industry.
 Such clients have included Emmy-winning actors, producers, show-runners, personal managers, motion picture and reality television production companies, computer software developers, Internet concerns, and television networks in both domestic and international settings.

-Brad Aarons, Music Business
+Marilyn Batchelor, Music Business

 Fletcher Beasley, Film Scoring